Ravjotrayat/Java-Python-Coding/Assignment 5/README.md

 # Try these questions in Leetcode

-To find the solution from above,write the leetcode question name in the search section and every solution contains the Leetcode question heading inside as well.
+To find the solution from above,write the leetcode question name in the search section and every solution contains the Leetcode question heading as well.

 -> [Build Array from Permutation](https://leetcode.com/problems/build-array-from-permutation/)